Brad Shearer

-Sterling Bradford Shearer (born August 10, 1955) is a former American college and professional football player who was a defensive lineman in the National Football League (NFL) for three seasons.
-He played college football for the University of Texas, received consensus All-American honors, and was recognized as the best college interior lineman in the country.
-A third-round pick in the 1978 NFL Draft, he played professionally for the NFL's Chicago Bears.
+Sterling Bradford Shearer (born August 10, 1955) is an American former professional football player who was a defensive lineman for three seasons with the Chicago Bears of the National Football League (NFL).
+He played college football for the Texas Longhorns, earning unanimous All-American honors and recognition as the best college interior lineman in the country in 1977.
+A third-round pick in the 1978 NFL draft, he played professionally for the NFL's Chicago Bears.

-Early years
+Early life

 Shearer was born in Houston, Texas.
 He graduated from Westlake High School in Westlake Hills, Texas, a suburb of Austin, where he played for the Westlake Chaparrals high school football team.